 One way to make it easier to work with is to decrease the detail of the dent by moving the light closer to the car, so you’ll have fewer lines.
 A good starting point for that could be quarter-inch lines.
 As you move on with the repair, you can move the light further away to increase the detail, so you can see more lines and how deep the dent is.

-Here’s another video on how to start fixing the dent using the line technique from Myke Toledo:
+Here’s a video on how to start fixing the dent using the line technique from Myke Toledo:

 You can learn to find a low spot or high spot with a reflector line board.
 If it’s a low spot the lines will be stretched, and if it’s a high spot the lines will shrink.